awsdocs/amazon-athena-user-guide/doc_source/engine-versions-reference.md

   +  [Limits](#engine-versions-reference-0002-limits)

 ### Improvements and New Features<a name="engine-versions-reference-0002-improvements-and-new-features"></a>
++ **EXPLAIN** and **EXPLAIN ANALYZE** – You can use the `EXPLAIN` statement in Athena to view the execution plan for your SQL queries\.
+Use `EXPLAIN ANALYZE` to view the distributed execution plan for your SQL queries and the cost of each operation\.
+For more information, see [Using EXPLAIN and EXPLAIN ANALYZE in Athena](athena-explain-statement.md)\.
 + **Federated queries** – Federated queries are supported in Athena engine version 2\.
 For more information, see [Using Amazon Athena Federated Query](connect-to-a-data-source.md)\.
 + **Geospatial functions** – More than 25 geospatial functions have been added\.
 For more information, see [New Geospatial Functions in Athena engine version 2](geospatial-functions-list-v2-function-name-changes-and-new-functions.md#geospatial-functions-list-v2-new-functions)\.
 + **Nested schema** – Support has been added for reading nested schema, which reduces cost\.
++ **Prepared statements** – Use prepared statements for repeated execution of the same query with different query parameters\.
+A prepared statement contains placeholder parameters whose values you pass at runtime\.
+Prepared statements help prevent SQL injection attacks\.
+For more information, see [Querying with Prepared Statements](querying-with-prepared-statements.md)\.
 + **Schema evolution support** – Schema evolution support has been added for data in Parquet format\.
   + Added support for reading array, map, or row type columns from partitions where the partition schema is different from the table schema\.
 This can occur when the table schema was updated after the partition was created\.
 The changed column types must be compatible\.
 For row types, trailing fields may be added or dropped, but the corresponding fields \(by ordinal\) must have the same name\.
   + ORC files can now have struct columns with missing fields\.
 This allows the table schema to be changed without rewriting the ORC files\.
   + ORC struct columns are now mapped by name rather than ordinal\.
 This correctly handles missing or extra struct fields in the ORC file\.
++ **SQL OFFSET** – The SQL `OFFSET` clause is now supported in `SELECT` statements\.
+For more information, see [SELECT](select.md)\.
++ **UNLOAD statement** – You can use the `UNLOAD` statement to write the output of a `SELECT` query to the PARQUET, ORC, AVRO, and JSON formats\.
+For more information, see [UNLOAD](unload.md)\.

 #### Grouping, Join, and Subquery Improvements<a name="engine-versions-reference-0002-grouping-join-and-subquery-improvements"></a>
 + **Complex grouping** – Added support for complex grouping operations\.